Focus on your specialist career. Build technological expertise and skills with creative technology

 - Education, training and simulation

 - 3D modelling

 - 1 year full time, 2 years part time

-- A minimum of a second-class honours degree or equivalent in a relevant subject.
+- A good honours degree or equivalent in a relevant subject.
 An online portfolio submission may be required as part of the selection process.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 UK/EU/Channel Islands and Isle of Man students

 2017/18 entry: full time: £5,200, part time: £3,470 Year 1 and £1,730* Year 2